 The story...

-There's a guy I knew who experienced health changes that resulted in him being less inhibited and less likely to behave within group norm boundaries.
-I look forward to his more interesting, vibrant, and refreshing group interactions.
-He honestly breaks the rules- you don't know what he'll say next.
-He's spontaneous and seems to speak from his heart.
-He seems to skip the filters that most of us have refined throughout years by adapting to group behavior norms.
-Actually, the group enforces the rules with both subtle and direct "means."
+There's a guy I knew who experienced health changes that resulted in him being less inhibited and less likely to behave within accepted group-norm boundaries.
+I looked forward to his more interesting, vibrant, and refreshing group shares.
+He honestly broke the rules - you didn't know what he'd say next.
+He spontaneously spoke from his heart.
+He seemed to bypass the filters that most of us have refined throughout the years by adapting to group behavior norms.
+The group enforces those rules either subtly or directly.

 The only church in town would teach about the Body of Christ and the expected uniqueness of each of the members.
-Like a body, there are mouths, ears, little-toes, knees, hair follicles, and eyes - each uniquely equipped to serve its role.
-The body will not function well without each behaving "just as they are" as opposed to all trying to be like the mouth (1 Cor.
+Like a body, there are mouths, ears, little-toes, knees, hair follicles, and eyes - each uniquely equipped to serve their role.
+The body will not function as designed unless each part behaves as designed - we all can't be like the mouth (1 Cor.
 12:12-27).
-They'd frequently remind each other of this mystical union that's facilitated and empowered by the Spirit of God - God working out His will amongst and through community.
+The family would frequently remind each other of this mystical union that's facilitated and empowered by the Spirit of God - God working out His will amongst and through community.
 We can actually enjoy each part of the body.

 Just for today...